hsudml/designButtonAI/guide.md

 ---
-For more info visit: [http://libguides.humboldt.edu/dml](http://libguides.humboldt.edu/dml) or email dml@humboldt.edu
+For more info visit: [http://libguides.humboldt.edu/dml](http://libguides.humboldt.edu/dml) or email skillshops@humboldt.edu

 This guide has an open [Creative Commons license](https://creativecommons.org/share-your-work/licensing-types-examples/).
 You can use, share, remix and repurpose this content as long as you attribute the author, Christina Cordova [CC BY](https://creativecommons.org/licenses/by/4.0/), 2019.
 If you’re re-using this guide, we’d love to hear about your project- dml@humboldt.edu.